RiceD2KLab/HERC_Sp25/README.md

    Please see [0_Datasets_csv/README.md](0_Datasets_csv/README.md) for detailed dataset descriptions.

 ## Data Wrangling
    Please see [1_Data_Wrangling/README.md](1_Data_Wrangling/README.md) for details on data cleaning and preprocessing.
-It contains the code utilized to transform the raw data files into various cohesive datasets for exploration and modeling, as further detailed in the subdirectory.
+It contains the code utilized to webscrape, clean raw datasets, and create a GUI Scraper tool.
 ##  Data Exploration
    Please see [2_Data_Exploration/README.md](2_Data_Exploration/README.md) for details on exploratory data analysis.